 All attendance and behavior violations resulting in a consequence will be combined for one school year.
 It is the desire of the Wyoming Public Schools staff to involve the parent/guardian in the total educational process.
-Therefore, when a student receives a 5th referral; a parent conference will be required and a student will be placed on a "Behavior Agreement" prior to the return of the student to school.
-If a student accumulates a total of 10 referrals in a school year the student will be considered "persistently disobedient" and additional steps to support/correct will be enacted.
-Consequence for such behavior may include modification of the plan, suspension for up to ten days, placement into the Learning Center, or recommendation to the Board of Education for long term suspension or expulsion
+Therefore, when a student receives a 5th referral; a parent conference may be required and a student may be placed on a "Behavior Agreement" prior to the return of the student to school.
+If a student accumulates a total of 10 Major referrals in a school year the student may be considered "persistently disobedient" and additional steps to support/correct will be enacted.
+Consequence for such behavior may include modification of the plan, suspension for up to ten days, or recommendation to the Board of Education for long term suspension or expulsion